polkadot-js/api/docs/start/api.rpc.md

 });
 ```

-Since we are dealing with a subscription, we now pass a callback into the `subscribeNewHeads` function, and this will  be trigerred on each header, as they are imported. the same pattern would apply to each of the `api.rpc.subscribe*` functions, as a last parameter a callback is to be provided that streams the latest data.
+Since we are dealing with a subscription, we now pass a callback into the `subscribeNewHeads` function, and this will  be triggered on each header, as they are imported. the same pattern would apply to each of the `api.rpc.subscribe*` functions, as a last parameter, a callback is to be provided that streams the latest data.

-In general, whenever we create a subsciption, we would like to cleanup after ourselves and unsubscribe, so assuming we only want to log the first 10 headers, the above example can be adjusted in the following manner -
+In general, whenever we create a subscription, we would like to cleanup after ourselves and unsubscribe, so assuming we only want to log the first 10 headers, the above example can be adjusted in the following manner -

 ```js
 ...